Start Printed Page 15341

 - Applicant's potential for business in Mexico, including likelihood of exports resulting from the trade mission

 - Consistency of the applicant's goals and objectives with the stated scope of the trade mission (i.e., the sectors indicated in the mission description)

 Referrals from political organizations and any documents containing references to partisan political activities (including political contributions) will be removed from an applicant's submission and not considered during the selection process.

-Mission recruitment will be conducted in an open and public manner, including publication in the Federal Register, posting on the Commerce Department trade mission calendar (http://export.gov/trademissions/) and other Internet Web sites, press releases to general and trade media, direct mail, industry trade associations and other multiplier groups, and publicity at industry meetings, symposia, conferences, and trade shows.
+Mission recruitment will be conducted in an open and public manner, including publication in the Federal Register, posting on the Commerce Department trade mission calendar (http://export.gov/trademissions/) and other Internet Web sites, press releases to general and trade media, direct mail, industry trade associations and other multiplier Start Printed Page 15343groups, and publicity at industry meetings, symposia, conferences, and trade shows.

 Recruitment for the mission will begin immediately and conclude no later than July 12, 2013.
 CS Mexico will review all applications on a rolling basis and will inform applicants as they are accepted.
 Applications received after the July 12, 2013 date will be considered only if space and scheduling constraints permit.

 Ms. Monica Martinez, Commercial Specialist, U.S. Commercial Service Mexico—Mexico City, Tel: +52 55 5140-2628, firstname.lastname@example.org

 Mr. John Howell, Principal Commercial Officer, U.S. Commercial Service Mexico—Monterrey, Tel: + 52 81 8047-3223, email@example.com

 Ms. Yazmin Rojas, Commercial Specialist, U.S. Commercial Service Mexico—Monterrey, Tel: +52 81 8047-3118, firstname.lastname@example.org